 Medical Editor: John P. Cunha, DO, FACOEP

-Urex (methenamine hippurate) is used to treat and prevent urinary tract infections.
-It is a urinary tract antiseptic drug.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, diarrhea, abdominal cramps, and loss of appetite.
+Urex (methenamine hippurate) is a urinary tract antiseptic drug used to treat and prevent urinary tract infections.
+Urex is available in generic form.
+Common side effects of Urex include nausea, upset stomach, vomiting, diarrhea, abdominal cramps, loss of appetite, and skin rash.

 The dose of Urex for adults and children over 12 years of age is 1 tablet (1 g) twice daily, and one-half tablet or one tablet (0.5 or 1 g) twice daily for children 6 to 12 years of age.
 Urex may interact with carbonic anhydrase inhibitors, sulfa drugs, diuretics (water pills), or products containing aluminum, calcium, magnesium, sodium bicarbonate, potassium or sodium citrate, or citric acid (such as antacids, vitamin or mineral pills, urinary alkalinizers, and other medications).
 Tell your doctor all medications and supplements you use.
 During pregnancy, Urex should be used only when prescribed.
 This drug passes into breast milk and the effect on a nursing infant is unknown.
 Consult your doctor before breast-feeding.

 Our Urex (methenamine hippurate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is Patient Information in Detail?

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.